*waves* I’m Estelle, but you can call me Stelle.

-I’ve traveled to Walt Disney World once a year since my first trip in 1996 with my family.
-I was a moody, bookworm of a teenager who thought she was way too mature for theme parks, Disney characters, and Mickey Mouse.
-Oh gosh.
-I don’t think I’ve ever been so wrong about something in my life; it turned out to be one of the best vacations we ever had.
+Anyway, that first trip sparked something (obsession?) in my family.
 As soon as it was over, we couldn’t wait to do it all over again and I distinctly remember my mom starting a list for next summer’s trip on our car ride back to New Jersey.

-Pretty soon after I was wearing Disney t-shirts to school, got a part-time job at our mall’s Disney Store, and found any excuse to compare local landmarks to something WDW-ish.
-(It was my thing!)
-My parents filled our house with Disney snowglobes, kitchen decor, and even redid their bathroom with an Animal Kingdom theme.
+In the years that followed, I became known as the girl who always wore Disney t-shirts to class, got a part-time job at our mall’s Disney Store, and found any excuse to compare local landmarks to something WDW-ish.
+My parents became Disney Vacation Club members, and filled every corner of our house with Disney somethings.
 Our love for the parks and this place was absolutely everywhere.

-Going to Disney World in August (so hot, I know, but it was the only time we could travel as a family) always felt like a true escape.
-I went right before my grandma died, before I graduated from high school, before I started college, before I switched schools, when I was facing breakups… it became a place where I could detach from the real world and reflect on all these things happening in my life.
-It was a place for me to regroup and I always felt like I was reentering reality with a brand new energy and positive attitude.
+Going to Disney World in August always felt like a true escape.
+Before I graduated from high school, before I started college, before I switched schools, when I was facing breakups, grieving over lost family members… it became a place where I could take a break from the real world and reflect on all the things happening in my life.
+It was a place for me to regroup.
+Afterwards, I reentered reality with a brand new energy and positive attitude.

-If anyone told four-eyed Estelle in the oversized, tie-dyed Minnie Mouse t-shirts that she would be writing about her childhood trips to theme parks when she was married and “grown up”, she would have thought you were nuts.
-So nuts.
-But in the three years since I’ve started writing on this platform, I feel so lucky to have met a community of people who feel so strongly about THIS place and what IT MEANS TO THEM because when I was a kid, I felt alone and even a little ashamed of my love for all things WDW and Disney.
+If anyone told four-eyed Estelle in the oversized, tie-dyed Minnie Mouse t-shirts that she would be writing about her childhood trips to theme parks when she was married and “grown up”, she would never believe it.
+Since I started writing THPB in 2011, I feel so lucky to have connected with a community of people who feel so strongly about THIS place and what IT MEANS TO THEM because when I was a kid, I felt alone in that and even a little ashamed of my love for this “childish” thing.

 quick wdw favorites